otacke/udacity-machine-learning-engineer/submissions/capstone_proposals/sales_prediction_for_games.md

 I can also use new data from the data sources (VGChartz, Metacritics, IGN) that are not available yet.
 This would basically be a real world test.

-Finally, some people at Kaggle seem to be experimenting with prediction models, too.
-I could compare the performance of my model with theirs.
+Finally, I can compare my results with those of others.
+Some people at Kaggle seem to be experimenting with prediction models, too.
+For example, [Jonathan Bouchet built a polynomial regression model in R and reports an R² score of 0.098404](https://www.kaggle.com/jonathanbouchet/d/rush4ratio/video-game-sales-with-ratings/vg-sales-score-prediction/notebook).
+Since the best possible score is 1.0, there might still be some room for improvement.

 Also, I could check how the model compares to [SimExchange](http://www.simexchange.com/).
 This platform tries to predict video game sales based on the concept of ["wisdom of crowds"](https://en.wikipedia.org/wiki/The_Wisdom_of_Crowds).

-**TODO: Find a different model as benchmark.**

 ### Evaluation Metrics
 My goal is to predict the sales volume of video games, which simply is an integer.
 I can apply common statistic approaches to compare and visualize the deviation of the predictions from the correct results.
 The explained variance score or the R² score could be used to quantify the performance of my model.